Certification Process in Thailand

 9.5.
 The recertification audit shall include an on-site audit that addresses the following:

 - the effectiveness of the management system in its entirety in the light of internal and external changes and its continued relevance and applicability to the scope of certification;

-- demonstrated commitment to maintain the effectiveness and improvement of the management system in order to enhance overall performance;
+- demonstrated commitment to maintaining the effectiveness and improvement of the management system to enhance overall performance;

 - Whether the operation of the certified management system contributes to the achievement of the organization’s policy and objectives.

 9.6.
-When, during a recertification audit, instances of nonconformity or lack of evidence of conformity are identified, the IAS shall define time limits for correction and corrective actions to be implemented prior to the expiration of certification.
+When, during a recertification audit, instances of nonconformity or lack of evidence of conformity are identified, the IAS shall define time limits for correction and corrective actions to be implemented before the expiration of certification.

 - IAS shall exercise additional care in the IAS of the audit team because of the lack of opportunity for the client to object to audit team members.

 IAS may restore the certification under such following conditions:

 - Where the outstanding recertification activities are completed.